isomerpages/ogp/_careers/product-designer.md

 * Are passionate about user-centered design - We look for experience with user research processes and an understanding of mobile-first and responsive design.

-* Are proficient with design tools - You need proficiency in Adobe Creative Suite or other prototyping software such as Sketch and Invision.
+* You need proficiency in Figma and Adobe Creative Suite.
 Familiarity with HTML/CSS/JS and other web development technologies is a plus.

 * Communicate well with both users and engineers - You need to be comfortable taking feedback from laymen to inform your designs and then explaining those designs in sufficient detail to engineers for implementation.